bwrrp/slimdom.js/README.md

 ### Miscellaneous

-The following features are missing simply because I have not yet had a need for them.
-If you do need one, feel free to create a feature request issue or even submit a pull request.
+The following features are missing simply because I have not yet had, or heard of, a need for them.
+If you do need one of these, feel free to create a feature request issue or even submit a pull request.

 -   Iteration helpers (`NodeIterator` / `TreeWalker` / `NodeFilter`, and the `createNodeIterator` / `createTreeWalker` methods on `Document`).
--   DOM-modifying methods on Range (`deleteContents` / `extractContents` / `cloneContents` / `insertNode` / `surroundContents`).
 -   `attributeFilter` for mutation observers.
 -   `isConnected` / `getRootNode` / `isEqualNode` / `isSameNode` / `compareDocumentPosition` on `Node`